In the most basic sense, the LIT Strength Machine is really just a water rower with anchor points for attaching resistance bands.

 (You can still use the rowing machine without an app subscription, after all, it’s just a water rower and doesn’t require any electricity to function, you just won’t be able to track anything).

-Overall, if you’re looking for a fresh take on home fitness (especially one that’s low impact), I think the LIT Strength Machine is a solid choice, but it’s far from perfect.
+Overall, if you’re looking for a fresh take on home fitness (especially one that’s low impact), I think the LIT Strength Machine is a solid choice.